 - Creating a meal plan at the start of the week and just following it for the whole week making minor tweaks and swaps here and there but not tracking

-- Dining out once a week and just finding the closest match on a calorie counting database to account for the calories
+- Dining out once a week and just finding the closest match on a calorie-counting database like the Equalution App to account for the calories

 - Weighing every so often when you’re unsure and making changes based off those results